-- Any trees, shrubs or any other objects such as a barbeque, pot plants, toys, ladders and chairs must not be within the 900mm non-climbable zone.
+- any trees, shrubs or any other objects such as a barbecue, pot plants, toys, ladders and chairs must not be within the 900mm non-climbable zone

 Lastly, if your pool fencing has a gate included as part of the structure, you must make sure that: